hanwenzhu/blueprint-gen/README.md

 where `{library name}` is the name of the `lean_lib` (in lakefile) that contains the blueprint nodes.

-Note that this conversion is not perfect, and for large projects it may end in some small syntax errors.
+Note that this conversion is not perfect and not idempotent, and for large projects it may end in some small syntax errors.
 You would need to fix the errors in the converted files.
 You would also need to manually add the nodes that are not in the project itself (typically, `\mathlibok` nodes) to the blueprint, which will be saved to `extra_nodes.lean`.

 Once converted, it is strongly recommended to remove the `uses :=` and `proofUses :=` annoations (and to put them in `sorry_using` if the proof is not yet complete), in order to let blueprint-gen automatically infer the dependencies.

+Docstrings are converted from LaTeX to Markdown using Pandoc.
+If there is informal description of a theorem in LaTeX and a docstring in Lean, they are concatenated to form the new docstring.
+You should tidy the existing Markdown docstrings (e.g. wrap code in backticks and math in dollar signs) for better rendering.

-(For reference, it took me an afternoon to convert [FLT](https://github.com/ImperialCollegeLondon/FLT) to blueprint-gen format and fix all errors.)
+(For reference, it took me an afternoon to convert [FLT](https://github.com/ImperialCollegeLondon/FLT) to blueprint-gen format and fix all errors, and it might take longer to fix all warnings and make the output look nicer.)

 ## Extracting nodes in JSON